 Item 1.
-Financial Statements
+Financial Statements - (Please see Annex "A")

-The unaudited Interim Consolidated Financial Statements of The Keepers Holdings, Inc. (the "Company") and its Subsidiaries as of June 30, 2021 (see ANNEX A) were prepared following the approval of the Securities and Exchange Commission (SEC) on the increase in authorized capital stock of the Company on June 30, 2021, as well as the corresponding Deed of Exchange between the Company and Cosco Capital, Inc. involving the transfer of ownership and control over its three wholly-owned liquor distribution subsidiaries namely: Montosco, Inc., Meritus Prime Distribution, Inc. and Premier Wines and Spirits, Inc. to the Company thru a Share Swap Transaction.
+The unaudited Interim Consolidated Financial Statements of The Keepers Holdings, Inc. (the "Company") and its Subsidiaries as of September 30, 2021 have been prepared following the approval by the Securities and Exchange Commission (SEC) on the increase in authorized capital stock of the Company on June 30, 2021, as well as the corresponding Deed of Exchange executed on June 18, 2021 between the Company and Cosco Capital, Inc. (Cosco) involving the transfer of ownership and control over its three wholly-owned liquor distribution subsidiaries namely: Montosco, Inc., Meritus Prime Distribution, Inc. and Premier Wines and Spirits, Inc. to the Company thru a Share Swap Transaction.

-Accordingly, the Company issued 11,250,000,000 common shares with a par value of P0.10 at P2.00 per share in exchange for Cosco's 100% equity interest in the liquor subsidiaries.
+Accordingly, the Company issued 11,250,000,000 common shares with a par value of P0.10 at P2.00 per share in exchange for Cosco's 100% equity interest in the three liquor subsidiaries.

-The Company's acquisition of the three liquor entities through a share swap arrangement with Cosco is accounted as a business combination involving entities under common control using the pooling of interest method as they are all under a common control.
+The Company's acquisition of the three liquor entities through a share swap arrangement with Cosco is being accounted for as a business combination involving entities under common control using the pooling of interest method as they are all under a common control.